 6 Advantages of Consumer Proposals

-If you are having debt problems you may have heard of consumer proposals, but what are the advantages of consumer proposals?
+If you are having debt problems you may have heard of the Canada consumer proposal, but what are the advantages of consumer proposals?
 How are they different from filing for bankruptcy?
 Do creditors accept them?
 Will a consumer proposal relieve your debt effectively and protect you from your creditors?

 Why File A Consumer Proposal